TGAC/grassroots-user-docs/services/field_trial/submit_study.md

  * **Link**: If there is a web page relating to this Study with more information that will be of interest to users, it can be specified here.
   * **Plots GPS**: If you have a GeoJSON file with the layout of the plots within the field, you can submit it here.
-    To map the plots defined in this Study to the shapes in this file, we have a value called *plot_no* which is set to the id of the relevant plot.
-For instance the following snippet has the shape details for *plot_no* of 60 which refers to the plot with *Plot ID* of 60 in the table uploaded when [submitting plots](https://grassroots.tools/docs/user/services/field_trial/submit_plots.md).
+    To map the plots defined in this Study to the shapes in this file, we have a value called *plot_id which is set to the id of the relevant plot.
+For instance the following snippet has the shape details for *plot_id* of 60 which refers to the plot with *Plot ID* of 60 in the table uploaded when [submitting plots](https://grassroots.tools/docs/user/services/field_trial/submit_plots.md).